3 Best Summer Hiking Boots in 2024

 Just because there’s less material and the lugs are shallower, does that mean that the summer hiking boots are less durable than winter boots?
 Let’s find out.

-In our shoe lab, we use a Dremel to test the breathability of the a) toebox b) heel padding and c) outsole.
+In our shoe lab, we use a Dremel to test the durability of the a) toebox b) heel padding and c) outsole.
 Given that the focus here is on the upper, we’ll start with that one.

 Toebox durability test